robotics-upo/upo_robot_navigation/gmm_sampling/README.md

 # gmm_sampling
 A library and its ROS wrapper that loads a set of GMMs defined through text files.
 Then these GMMs can be consulted trough ROS services to draw samples and costs from them.
-Currently, the GMMs included are employed in the macro-action "approaching to a person target".
+Currently, the GMMs included are employed in the macro-action "approaching a target person".

 ## Parameters